Questions Investors Should Ask

 The Partnership has been in existence since 1974.

-Are the principals also investors?
+Are the Principals also investors?

 Is the Partnership audited?

 The Partnership has had an annual Independent Auditors’ Report since the year ending December 31, 2002.
+The Independent Auditors’ Report is available to Qualified Investors.

 What is the Partnership’s banking relationship?